 Although Enrollment in the Marketplace is open though March 31, 2014 To avoid a penalty for 2014, everyone needs to have some form of health insurance by March 31, either through an employer, Medicare, Medicaid, Tricare, the V.A., the Marketplace, or some other approved health insurance plan.

 Using the New Health Insurance Marketplace will be presented at the Dayton Metro Library through March 31 by Helping Hands Comcare and by Samaritan Homeless Clinic.
-Check our online calendar for Using the New Health Insurance Marketplace or the library publication Spotlight on Your Library which comes out in early January. (or see below for complete listing)

 With Navigators from Helping Hands Comcare